 The New 1040 Form for 2018 Taxes

-Form 1040 for 2018: Schedule Information
+Form 1040 for 2018: Schedule information

-Four things to note about this and the other five schedules.
+Four things to note about the schedules:

 - The 1040 form for 2018 has dedicated spots to put totals from the new schedules.
 For instance, total income on Schedule 1, line 22 rolls to the new Form 1040, line 6, and is added into your gross income total.

-Schedule 2: Tax.
 The name is a bit confusing because your regular tax still goes on the main form.
 Schedule 2 is used only for alternative minimum tax and repayment of any excess advance premium tax credits.
 Again, if these additional taxes don’t apply to you, you won’t need this schedule.
 Still, there are other types of taxes that you report on Schedule 4, described below.

-Schedule 5: Other payments and refundable credits.
 This one includes estimated tax payments and any additional premium tax credit you’re due.
 It is also used for some less common credits, such as the federal fuels tax credit and the health coverage tax credit.

-Schedule 6: Foreign address and third-party designee.
 As its title indicates, use this schedule to show a foreign address if you live and work abroad and, no matter where you live, to designate someone else to speak to the IRS on your behalf if necessary.